Search This Blog

 Little Marlow National School.
 About to be opened in 1854.
 In 1920 the elementary school is described as a former Sunday school.

 Lyle House School, Glade Road from at least 1898 to 1905 when it moved to Quarry Wood House, Station Road and changed name to Quarry Wood House School (Q.V) Girls.
+Seems original plan to take Lyle House name with it did not take.
 Emphasis on musical accomplishment.
 Boys prep department and later a kindergarten too.
 Boarders accepted but mostly day school.
 Had "branch" at Coralyn, Bourne End by 1903.
 Principal Miss Curtis 1899.
 Misses Reeves 1902+

 Mearns school, short lived school ran by Rev Andrew Mearns, congregational church minister (Quoiting Square) 1865-1866, boys boarding.
 A biography of Andrew Mearns can be read on the blog here